 There are very few fields where AI on its own is likely to be able to solve complex problems.
 But AI can be useful in providing inputs - for example, making predictions about likely patterns of climate change.
 And AI can help large groups to deliberate, think and decide more effectively, increasing both the depth and breadth of human collective intelligence.

-This emerging field - which has so far had much less attention and funding than the use of AI in prediction and analysis -is our main focus here.
+This emerging field - which has had much less attention and funding than the use of AI in prediction and analysis -is our main focus here.
 As we show AI can help groups think more sharply - whether charities, companies, parliaments or cities - and it could help solve the problems of scale that often impede efforts at large scale deliberation and democracy.

 The piece summarises some of the promising examples and shows where they could be heading, from humanitarian aid to science, and shows the future potential for other areas of CI such as digital democracy.
 It shows that the field is now going beyond the limitations of a previous generation of work on human-computer interfaces and design that focused primarily on how individuals could interact with AI (eg doctors, lawyers or teachers) focusing instead on groups.